 As the mobile industry continues to grow, business owners, app developers and marketers are constantly on the lookout for ways and means to stand out from their competition.
-Be it following the most latest marketing tactic or simply creating one based on their user statistics, business are going the extra length to last in the current market.
-But the one thing that we suggest most businesses to settle for are push notifications.
+Be it following the latest marketing tactic or simply creating one based on their user statistics, businesses are going the extra length to last in the current market.
+But the one thing that we suggest most businesses settle for are push notifications.

 Push notifications basically enable you to notify the user of a new message or event even when he is not using your app or visiting your website.
 They don’t just serve as an opportunity to promote something, but also engage with the users actively to reduce churn rates.

 A study by Localytics shows that users launched an app or visited a website on an average 14.7 times per month when they accepted push notifications.
-Those who did not, were at a mere average of 5.4 times.
+Those who did not were at a mere average of 5.4 times.
 It was also observed that users who accepted push notifications engaged 3 times more than those who didn’t.

 Push notifications today play an integral part in engagement and customer retention.
 Contrary to text notifications, they offer a wide range of customization and personalization offers.